josealobato/ratpenat/Ratpenat/Packages/QueueManagementService/README.md

 * [QMS0060] [x] [T] The User will be able to get the next item to play (top of the queue)
 * [QMS0070] [x] [T] The User will be able to remove any element in the queue.

+* When the user informs that a lesson started playing providing a time stamp.
+    * [QMS0080] [x] [T] It will do nothing if the lesson is not in the queue.
+        Dev.
+Note: We do not want to throw an exception becase the upper levels can do nothing with that information.
+Anyway that shouldnt happen and we will log a warning message for debug.
+    * [QMS0081] [x] [T] It will move the lesson at the top of the queue if not already there.
+    * [QMS0082] [x] [T] It will set and persist the new play possition for that lecture.
+    * [QMS0083] [ ] [ ] It will broadcast that the given lesson is playing.

+* When the user request to play a lesson,

 View
 * [QMS0110] [x] [NT]